 To understand if we are making a difference, we have identified the areas where our services have the most significant environmental impact and how we seek to reduce or minimise that impact.
 This can be found in the Policy section of our website.

-NSU achieved Gold standard in NUS’ Green Impact 2016 assessment, a measure of our work in minimising and reducing our environmental impact especially within the building
+NSU achieved NUS’ Green Impact 2017 Quality Assurance, a measure of our work in minimising and reducing our environmental impact especially within the building

 The Union provides Fairtrade products in Habita